David Simon’s The Wire Stands the Test of Time!

 This is the show at its most heart-wrenching, with plot developments like a sensitive young boy embracing the drug trade to avoid being picked on for his intellectualism, or a kid talking to the cops about a murder he witnessed, only to be sent to a foster home, and beaten by his fellow charges for being a rat.

 The hugely divisive 5th season closes the show out but its level of success is still hotly debated today.
-The main plot threads focus on a Baltimore newspaper, and its ethics of journalism, and series central character Jimmy McNulty’s attempts to create a serial killer by tampering with evidence at crime scenes.
+The main plot threads focus on a Baltimore newspaper, and its ethics of journalism and the series’ central character Jimmy McNulty attempts to create a serial killer by tampering with evidence at crime scenes.
 Regardless of how you feel about the final season’s main focus, there’s still a lot to love, as achingly long plot threads like the rise of Marlo Stanfield and the political aspirations of Tommy Carcetti are paid off at last. while characters like Omar Little and Jimmy McNulty get appropriate send-offs.

-15 years later, it’s still worth the challenge.
+20 years later, The Wire is still worth the challenge.